JuliaQUBO/ToQUBO.jl/docs/src/booklet.md

 # ToQUBO.jl Booklet

-This booklet aims to gather the theoretical and practical details behind `ToQUBO`'s development.
+This booklet aims to gather the theoretical and practical details behind `ToQUBO` and provide documentation for project internals.
+The target audience includes, among others, advanced users and those willing to contribute to the project.
+The latter are advised to read the following sections, as they give a glimpse of the ideas employed up to now.

 ## QUBO
 ```math
 \begin{array}{rl}
    \min        & \mathbf{x}^{\intercal} Q\,\mathbf{x} \\